 The market in addition to a place to buy and sell goods, there has also been a space for the presence of religious minorities.
 All of them had specialist Times and they sold one kind of merchandise there.
-For example, Zoroastrians in Drapery, Jews in the currency exchange and Armenians were proficient in business with European countries.
+For example, Zoroastrians in Drapery, Jews in the currency exchange, and Armenians were proficient in business with European countries.
 The presence of the mosque and palace and market together, suggests that the market is also considered one of the most important urban spots.
 The space in the market is hierarchical Which is observed in most of them.
 For example, Isfahan's Gheisarieh market and its surrounding uses create a place that induces different spaces.
-Being in Naghshe Jahan square of Isfahan enters us to a space that is different from the outside environment.
+Being in Naghshe Jahan square of Isfahan enters us into a space that is different from the outside environment.
 Gheisarieh regardless of being one of the largest and most luxurious shopping

-The market is now the largest handicrafts center in the Safavid period has been the center of selling precious fabrics and foreign trade companies had chambers in it.
-This market has connected the new Esfahan of the Safavid period to the Seljuk city of the old field of that time (Current Ghiam square).
-There are several paintings in the entrance to the large market of Gheisarieh which in its highest part two shooter men with half-trunk lion or tiger and the tail of the dragon is seen on the mosaic tile, which represents the constellation of Isfahan (arc tower).
-On both sides of this door, there are two large platforms which in ancient times goldsmiths and jewelers spread their belongings on it.
+The market is now the largest handicraft center in the Safavid period and has been the center of selling precious fabrics and foreign trade companies had chambers in it.
+This market connected the new Esfahan of the Safavid period to the Seljuk city of the old field of that time (Current Ghiam square).
+There are several paintings in the entrance to the large market of Gheisarieh which in its highest part two shooter men with a half-trunk lion or tiger and the tail of the dragon is seen on the mosaic tile, which represents the constellation of Isfahan (arc tower).
+On both sides of this door, there are two large platforms on which in ancient times goldsmiths and jewelers spread their belongings on it.
 Famous travelers such as Nasser Khosrow and Shardin described the Gheisarieh market and the reason for naming this market is the similarity of this historical monument to Qaisarai or

 Times are other attractions that have existed in Caesarea.
 Some of these institutions, called Timche and Sara, are still active.
 The most famous of these are Ardestani Sara, Khani Sara, Aqa Sara, Burnt tree Sara,